-The BioXp 3250 system has the capacity to build 32 gene-fragments of up to 1.8 kilobase pairs (kb) in length or 8 fragments of up to 7 kb in length and has an extensive selection of off-the-shelf vectors, as well as the ability to bypass plasmid preps.
-It allows users to clone single or multiple genes into our, or customer-provided, vectors.
-In addition, it permits the synthesis of transfection-ready DNA quantities of an average of 10 micrograms per sample, variant libraries up to 1.8 kb in length, and biologically active synthetic mRNA with quantities of an average of 10 micrograms per sample in 8 to 24 hours, exclusive of shipping time.
+The BioXp 3250 system has the capacity to build gene-fragments of up to 7,000 base pairs in length and has an extensive selection of off-the-shelf vectors, as well as the ability to bypass plasmid preps.
+It allows users to scale production through the ability to build up to 32 genes, clone single or multiple genes into our, or customer-provided, vectors.
+In addition, it permits the synthesis of transfection-ready DNA quantities of more than 10 micrograms, variant libraries up to 1.8 kilobase pairs (kb) in length, and biologically active synthetic mRNA with quantities up to 10 micrograms in 8 to 24 hours.